Skip to content

 Then, navigate to the webpage you want to capture.
 Open the web capture tool in one of two ways:

-Navigate to the ellipses () in the upper-right corner of your browser to open the Settings and more menu.
+Go to the ellipses () in the upper-right corner of your browser.
+This opens the Settings and more menu.

 Alternatively, use the keyboard shortcuts Ctrl + Shift + S to open Screenshot in Edge.

-Select Capture full page, the middle option, to screenshot your entire webpage.
+Select Capture full page, the middle option, to grab your entire webpage.

 Capture an area of a page

-Follow the above steps to open the Screenshot.
-When you open Screenshot, a menu will appear.
+Follow the steps above to open Screenshot.
+A menu will appear when you do.

-Select Copy to save the image to your clipboard or Markup capture to review and markup the screenshot.
+Select Copy to save the image to your clipboard or Markup capture to review and add your own notes to the screenshot.

-Once you’re satisfied, copy or save the screenshot to your device.
+Once you’re happy with it, copy or save the screenshot to your device.

 That should do it!